miguelpduarte/dotfiles/README.md

 ## No longer used/dropped:
 - i3blocks (config is still here but now moved to Polybar - commented out or deleted references in i3 config file though)
 - [powerline](https://github.com/powerline/powerline) (bash and vim status line): Felt too slow and configuration mechanism was clunky.
 Once it failed on me randomly (after an update, probably) I just moved to plain bash `PS1`.
-Not yet uninstalled since did not configure vim statusline replacement yet.

 ### Some notes: